CiscoDevNet/intersight-powershell/docs/New-IntersightWorkflowServiceItemActionInstance.md

 ## PARAMETERS

 ### -Action
-Name of the action that needs to be performed on the service item instance.\n* `None` - No action is set, this is the default value for action field.\n* `Validate` - Validate the action instance inputs and run the validation workflows.\n* `Start` - Start a new execution of the action instance.\n* `Retry` - Retry the service item action instance from the beginning.\n* `RetryFailed` - Retry the workflow that has failed from the failure point.\n* `Cancel` - Cancel the core workflow that is in running or waiting state.
+Name of the action that needs to be performed on the service item instance.\n* `None` - No action is set, this is the default value for action field.\n* `Validate` - Validate the action instance inputs and run the validation workflows.\n* `Start` - Start a new execution of the action instance.\n* `Rerun` - Rerun the service item action instance from the beginning.\n* `Retry` - Retry the workflow that has failed from the failure point.\n* `Cancel` - Cancel the core workflow that is in running or waiting state.
 This action can be used when the workflows are stuck and not progressing.\n* `Stop` - Stop the action instance which is in progress and didn&apos;t complete successfully.
 Use this action to clear the state and then delete the action instance.
 A completed action cannot be stopped.

 ```yaml
 Type: WorkflowServiceItemActionInstance.ActionEnum